 I've been testing the Huawei Mate 10 Pro for a week now.
 While performance, battery life and software have been further improved, the camera in particular makes a big leap forward.
 Read more about this in our full review of the Mate 10 Pro.

-Available to preorder in the US starting today, February 4, starting from $799.99.
+The Mate 10 Pro is now available to preorder in the US from $799.99.
 You can scroll down to find out more about this in the "release date and price" section.

 - ✓Battery can last a weekend

 - ✓Camera has excellent post-processing